rdw20170120/workstation/doc/project_initiation.md

 Notes on project initiation
 ===========================
-These notes describe how Rob first initiated this project by preparing his development workstation and creating this source directory tree with Kelly.
+These notes describe how Rob first initiated this project by preparing his development workstation and creating this source directory tree.
 Rob based his approach on his pre-existing open-source project BriteOnyx, which is likewise based on his many years of consulting experience.
-We adjusted this approach to accomodate Kelly and his IDE.

 Install tools
 -------------
-* Using Apple MacBook Pro (Retina, 15-inch, Late 2013)
+* Using Apple MacBook Pro
-    * Processor: 2.3 GHz Intel Core i7
-    * Memory:    16 GB 1600 MHz DDR3
-    * Graphics:  NVIDIA GeForce GT 750M 2 GB & Intel Iris Pro 1536 MB
 * Running Apple macOS Mojave 10.14.6

 1. Install VMware Fusion 8.5.10.7527438